 Isolated sleep paralysis

-Episodes of isolated sleep paralysis last from a few seconds to 1 or 2 minutes in which the person is unable to move or speak.
+Episodes of isolated sleep paralysis last from a few seconds to 1 or 2 minutes.
+During these episodes the person is unable to move or speak.
+Breathing is not affected.
 These spells end on their own or when the person is touched or moved.
 In rare cases, the person may have dream-like sensations or hallucinations, which may be scary to them.

 Exams and Tests